bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 ### Tips-N-Tricks:

 Here is a selection of common features for editing code.
-If the keyboard shortcuts aren’t comfortable for you, consider installing a <a href="https://marketplace.visualstudio.com/search?target=VSCode&amp;category=Keymaps&amp;sortBy=Downloads" class="markup--anchor markup--p-anchor">keymap extension</a> for your old editor.
+If the keyboard shortcuts aren't comfortable for you, consider installing a <a href="https://marketplace.visualstudio.com/search?target=VSCode&amp;category=Keymaps&amp;sortBy=Downloads" class="markup--anchor markup--p-anchor">keymap extension</a> for your old editor.

 Tip: You can see recommended keymap extensions in the Extensions view with Ctrl+K Ctrl+M which filters the search to `@recommended:keymaps` .